About South African Wines

 ‘The most beautiful vineyard locations in the world, glorious stunning backdrops and breath taking sunsets, all this and the crafting of great wines’ - only historical isolation has stood in the way the of the much deserved success of the wines of South Africa.’

-South Africa has undergone a seismic change in terms of its wine industry, in the last 20 years, emerging from years of international isolation, through the years of apartheid.
-One of the most spectacular wine regions in the world, it is considered a New World country, yet its wine history dates back over 350 years to the 17th century and the Dutch East India Company, who planted grapes near Table Mountain.
+South Africa has undergone a seismic change in terms of its wine industry, emerging from international isolation through the years of apartheid.
+Before the 1990s, a giant wine cooperative called KWV dominated the industry and could determine production volume and prices.
+It was also a supporter of apartheid.
+Many grapes were grown in bulk and destined for brandy production, those that made wine were generally poor quality.
+It is now a key country for both better bulk wines and premium wine production.
+Nowadays, most of it's wines are exported due to the difficult relationship the domestic market has with and drinking for pleasure rather than reliance.
+Whilst it is considered a New World country, its wine history dates back to the 17th century and the Dutch East India Company, who planted grapes near Table Mountain.

-The Country And Its Recent Wine History
+South Africa's Recent Wine History

-The pace of progress has been impressive, with new wineries, new plantings, the ripping up of diseased vines, new producers, new styles of winegrowing and winemaking.
-This is a nation, which takes pride in its heritage, but approaches its industry in a very forward thinking way.
+Over time, the reputation and quality of bulk South African wine has grown, with the focus on quality development both in its vineyards and in the winery coming to fruition.
+Producers, co-operatives and estate owners have built an exciting new industry, across many sub-regions of the Cape.
+With investment and a willingness to learn, they have embraced new techniques, replanted and have brought a whole range of new grape varieties to the international market.
+The pace of progress has been impressive - this is a nation, which takes pride in its heritage, but approaches its industry in a very forward thinking way.
 Over 40% of the vineyards have been replanted in the last 15 years, with a focus on red varieties, although new white varieties have been planted across the cooler regions.

-Biodiversity and sustainable winemaking are two of the key pillars of the South African wine industry.
+In keeping with modern initiatives, biodiversity and sustainable winemaking are two of the key pillars of the South African wine industry.
 Most of the vineyards are located in one of the richest areas for flora and fauna in the world, known as the Cape Floral Kingdom, with over 10,000 different species of plants, 70% of them unique to the region.
 The majority of South African producers are now committed to a programme of sustainable wineproduction and winemaking, conserving the land and protecting the environment.

 South African Wine Regions